"The voices of the characters in his novels never drop a note."

 Mark Connors is a witty, challenging and bold writer.
 It's hard to shake off his memorable, defiant characters.
 Always an enjoyable read.

-Mark Connors is an award winning writer from Leeds, UK.
-He has had over 250 poems published in anthologies, magazines and webzines.
-Mark's work has appeared in anthologies published by Ilkley Literature Festival, Indigo Dreams, Beautiful Dragons, Half Moon Books and Stairwell Books among many others.
-Mark's poems have also appeared in Poetry Salzburg Review, Envoi, Prole, The Interpreter's House, Dream Catcher, Strix, Morning Star, Sarasvati, Dawn Treader, Confluence and many other literary journals and magazines.
+Mark Connors is an award winning writer and publisher from Leeds, UK.
+He has had over 280 poems published in anthologies, magazines and webzines.
+Mark's work has appeared in anthologies published by Smiths Doorstep, Grist, Ilkley Literature Festival, Indigo Dreams, Beautiful Dragons, Half Moon Books, Calder Valley Poetry, Stairwell Books, Civic Leicester and many others.
+Mark's poems have appeared in many poetry magazines, such as Poetry Salzburg Review, Envoi, Prole, The Interpreter's House, Ink, Sweat & Tears, Dream Catcher, Strix, Morning Star, Sarasvati, Dawn Treader, Confluence, Obsessed With Pipework and many other literary journals and magazines.
 His work has also been published widely in webzines, both in the UK and overseas.

 Mark's debut novel, Stickleback, also now in its second edition, was published by Armley Press in 2016.
 The second edition features a recommendation on the front cover from the acclaimed poet and novelist, Helen Mort.
 Stickleback was Longlisted for The Guardian's Not the Booker Prize 2016.